Welcome to St. Edward’s Christian Formation Programs

 Greetings to our Youth!

 During this time of COVID-19, when we are unable to meet at Church, we have some great “at-home” Christian Formation activities for youth, listed below with links to click for the activity sheets.

-Throughout this summer, for each Sunday, we will post an audio introduction as well as a one-page lesson with the Biblical story, scripture, discussion questions, and a couple of suggested activities, including a few outdoor lessons and activities to learn about God in nature.
+Until we can meet in-person for Christian formation, we will post an audio introduction as well as a one-page lesson with the Biblical story,

-Feel free to send comments, questions, and/or suggestions to Leslie Arnold, Christina Formation leader.
+Feel free to send comments, questions, and/or suggestions to Leslie Arnold, Christian Formation leader.

 Sunday, June 21st: Third Sunday after Pentecost: Proper 7